earonesty/msgpickle/README.md

 Just like `msgpack`, you can specify "strict=True" on dump and/or load.
 This will not use any "default handlers" for object, but will continue to use explicit registered handlers.

-That means you can get a truly safe pickler, even for complex objects.
+Easily create  a truly safe pickler, even for complex objects.

 ## Advanced Usage